Becoming a Patient in New Mexico

 An approved New Mexico patient may legally possess marijuana for medicinal purposes.
 A patient can also apply for a production license, which would allow the patient to grow their own medicine.
 A patient may designate a caregiver for assistance.
 The state issues IDs for both patients and caregivers.

 As a patient, you and your caregiver may collectively possess up to a three month "adequate supply."
-A three month adequate supply is presumed to be no more than six ounces of usable marijuana.
+A three month adequate supply is defined to be no more than 230 units of usable marijuana.
+A unit is 1 gram of dried flowers or an equivalent amount of concentrate other forms of medical cannabis.
 If you need more than this amount, your doctor should include this in your recommendation.

 - multiple sclerosis

 - hepatitis C infection currently receiving antiviral treatment

 - Amyotrophic Lateral Sclerosis (Lou Gehrig's disease)

 - damage to the nervous tissue of the spinal cord with intractable spasticity